How to Tell If a Canning Jar Has Sealed Properly

 Jar Seal Testing Method 3: Look for a Concave Lid

-As a jar is sealed, a vacuum is created, and the lid will be drawn downward, forming a shallow, concave depression from the outer edge to the center.
-To test this, hold the jar level with your eye, and look to ensure the lid has that dip towards the center.
+During the sealing process, a vacuum is created, which draws the lid down, and forms a shallow, concave depression from the outer edge to the center.
+To see if this has occurred, hold the jar level with your eye, and look for an indention at the center of the lid.

-- Sealed: The lid dips towards the center; it is concave.
+- Sealed: The lid dips towards the center; giving it a concave shape.

 - Unsealed: The lid is flat, or bulging upward.
-If you see this, that jar will need to be reprocessed.
+If you see this, the jar will need to be reprocessed.

 Reprocess or Use any Jars Suspected of Being Unsealed

-Don't gamble.
-If you suspect any jar is unsealed, store it in your refrigerator to use within a couple of days, freeze the contents (in a freezer-safe container) or process it again.
+Don't gamble with your health.
+If you suspect any jar is unsealed, store it in your refrigerator and use it within a couple of days; freeze the contents (in a freezer-safe container); or process the jar again.

-Before you reprocess it, remove the lid and check to be sure the jar doesn't have any nicks or other defects along the rim that may have caused it not to seal properly.
-If the jar checks out, stick a new lid on it (canning lids can't be reused), and reprocess it within 24 hours.
-Then, recheck it to see if it's sealed.
+Before you reprocess a jar, remove the lid, and check to ensure that it doesn't have any nicks or other defects along the rim that may have caused it not to seal properly.
+If the jar has an issue, transfer the contents to a new jar.
+If the jar checks out, stick a new lid on it (canning lids can't be reused), and reprocess the jar within 24 hours.
+Then, recheck the jar to see if it's sealed properly this time.

-Once you've verified that your jars have sealed properly, they can be stored at room temperature, with or without their bands.
+Once you've verified that your jars have all sealed, they can safely be stored at room temperature, with or without their bands.
 Here are some free canning labels that you can use to label your jars.
-If you notice anything unusual when you open a jar of home-canned food (even one that tested as sealed), discard it.
-It's not worth the risk.
+If you notice anything unusual when you open a jar of home-canned food (even one that tested as sealed), discard it, and grab another one.
+It's not worth taking a chance on questionable food.